AnInsaneJimJam/Chainlink-Chromion/README.md

    * Will object is stored in **MongoDB** with:

      * Testator address
-     * Will content hash
      * Beneficiary details and allocations
-   * On-chain `WillContract` stores the hash and beneficiary addresses.
+   * On-chain `WillContract` stores the Will hash and beneficiary addresses.

 2. **Smart Wallet Deployment**